“The things which you have heard from me in the presence of many witnesses, entrust these to faithful men who will be able to teach others also.”

 One mandate upon pastors is to train up other pastors.
 In line with this, the XL Ministries internship sets up a tested, thoughtful, faithful, and proven way for such biblical discipleship and training to take place.
 XL internships incorporate theological training as well as practical training, because those are both essential for a man to succeed in ministry.
 Our internships are accomplished in like-minded churches, large or small.

-Brian Murphy, Associate Director, XL Ministries
+Brian Murphy, Executive Director, XL Ministries

 Jonathan Anderson, Senior Associate Pastor, Countryside Bible Church

 XL offers two internship programs: Pastoral and Missions.
 Pastoral internships are geared toward either lead/associate pastoral ministry or youth pastoral ministry.
 The programs are the same with regard to Bible knowledge, systematic theology and practical theology.
 The youth program also incorporates training topics that are specific to youth ministry.
 Though some might expect missions and pastoral internships to be vastly different, they are actually similar in many aspects.
 The XL missions program includes the same Bible knowledge and theological training as the pastoral programs, because missionaries need to be qualified as church elders just the same as pastors.
 You’ll see the similarities in our missions program, as well as a very intentional focus on training geared specifically for missions.

 (Click program logo for more detail, including a downloadable explanation booklet.)

 Each program is a combination of practical and theological training incorporating a series of assignments over the course of two to three years.
 Internships are 24 months long, unless the intern is in seminary during the internship.
 Interns who are also in seminary can choose either a 30- or 36-month schedule.
 Each intern will study under the supervision of their local pastor and complete monthly assignments.